Citation and commencement

 2. In these Regulations—

-“CN22” and “CN23” mean the customs declaration forms for postal items described under those names in the provisions of the Universal Postal Convention and detailed regulations made thereunder which are for the time being in force;
+“CN22” and “CN23” mean the [F1 customs forms F1] for postal items described under those names in the provisions of the Universal Postal Convention and detailed regulations made thereunder which are for the time being in force;

 “ the Commissioners ” means the Commissioners for Her Majesty's Revenue and Customs;